Key Takeaways

 If customers only hear from you when you’re trying to upsell them or fix a problem, they’re not going to stick around.
 But if you stay helpful, relevant, and present?
 That’s how you build real, lasting relationships.
 Here are some easy ways to keep engagement alive (without being annoying):

-• Send value-packed emails (how-to tips, product updates, relevant articles, or even curated recommendations).
+- Send value-rich emails (how-to tips, product updates, relevant articles, or even curated recommendations).

-• Use an omnichannel approach to communication, meeting customers where they are and making engagement seamless.
+- Use an omnichannel communication strategy to communication, meeting customers where they are and making engagement seamless.

 3. Build Emotional Loyalty, Not Just Functional Satisfaction